 If you want to avoid the chore of basting your turkey, cover the breast meat with aluminum foil before you stick the bird in the oven.
 It will do more to keep your bird moist than basting ever would.
 It’s a lot less hassle, too.
 And on a day when you’re already juggling a million things, it’s nice not to have to fuss with pulling a heavy turkey in and out of the oven all day.

-Just be sure to remove the foil an hour before you expect your turkey to be done (figure on 15-20 minutes per pound), so the breasts have a chance to brown.
+Just be sure to remove the foil an hour before you expect your turkey to be done (figure on 15 to 20 minutes per pound), so the breasts have a chance to brown.
 As long as you don’t leave your turkey in the oven longer than it needs to be, it shouldn’t come out dry.

 How to Fix a Dry Turkey